learn-co-curriculum/tf-improv-games/README.md

 It's important to get your students out of their seats (and their comfort zones) every once in a while.
 Below are some tried and tested improv games that have worked well in our classes.
 Contact one of Flatiron's lead teachers if you want a demo.

++ Name-Action (Good for day 1)
+  + Circle up.
+Each person introduces themselves to the group with a name, an adjective (that starts with the same letter of their name), and an action to go with that adjective.
+For example, "Silly Sally" (with an associated gesture).
+Once everyone has gone around and introduced themelves in this way, you 'pass the focus around' by saying/doing your intro and then doing someone else's.
+The person who's intro you just did then does the same - their own and someone elses.
+Do this until everyone has been called.
 + Zip-Zap-Zop
 + Bowl of Spaghetti
 + Stare game